biomchen/redistricting-sentiment/README.md

 ---
 ## 3. Results
-The final results vary by different neighborhoods.
+In general, six interactive maps have been produced based on three school categories and two options.
+The sentiments vary by different neighborhoods.
 For an example, parents in Urbana area provide great positive feedbacks for the new proposals of middle and high schools, while they provided more neural feedbacks for elementary school district.
 Such a results indicate a great improvement of the new proposal, as parents were furious about the previous proposal, suggesting that the board of the education has listened to the residents of the Urbana area to improve their redistricting effort on middle and high school redistricting.
 However, it remains unclear if parents found the common ground of the elementary school redistricting.
 Together, this will help board of the education make decision on which option would they choose for the superintendent recommendation.

 #### An Example: